yavin-dev/docs/pages/guide/05-start.md

 <img src="/assets/images/UG_export_report.png" width="150"/>

 ###  Share
 Allows you to share the link of your Report.
+This operation will copy the report link to the clipboard.

  <figure>
    <img src="/assets/images/UG_share.png" width="400"/>